bubble043/ivos/README.md

 # Intelligent Vehicle Operations Management System

 A full-stack project based on Vue 3 and Spring Boot, designed to manage users, vehicles, geofencing, alerts, and dashboard data in a smart fleet environment.
-This is a personal project for learning purposes.
+This is a personal learning project and is not intended for commercial use.

 ### Frontend